STROBE · Observational Studies

 STROBE — Strengthening the Reporting of Observational Studies in Epidemiology — is the international reporting guideline for observational research.
 It exists because observational study reports historically omitted the items most needed to assess internal validity: how participants were selected, how exposures and outcomes were measured, what confounders were considered, and how missing data and bias sources were handled.
 Twenty-two items address these, organized into the same six manuscript sections every reader scans in order.

 STROBE is maintained by the STROBE Initiative, listed under the EQUATOR Network.
-The current widely adopted version is the 22-item core checklist with the original Explanation and Elaboration document.
+The STROBE Statement — the current, widely adopted version — is the 22-item core checklist with the original Explanation and Elaboration document.
 Most major biomedical journals require STROBE compliance for observational studies, and many ask for a completed checklist at submission.

 STROBE applies to any study where investigators observe — rather than assign — exposures.
 If you randomized participants to interventions, you need CONSORT instead.
 If you synthesized evidence from prior studies, you need PRISMA.